Jarnomer/philosophers/README.md

 Eating takes a set duration in `milliseconds`.
 Then they `sleep` and finally commence `thinking` again.

-Philosopher will die if it can't `finish a meal` within time to die since `taking forks`.
+Philosopher will die if it can't `begin` a meal within time to die since `taking forks`.

 Dining will `end` if any of the philosophers is `death` or everyone has `eaten` the set amount of `meals`.